emilyfuhrman/map-club/Session_04/README.md

 # 20160802 &mdash; Mapzen

-This session focuses on [Mapzen](https://mapzen.com/), an open, sustainable, and accessible mapping platform &mdash; specifically [Tangram](https://mapzen.com/products/tangram/), Mapzen's open-source renderer that allows intricate control over the design of web-based interactive maps.
+This session focuses on [Mapzen](https://mapzen.com/), an open, sustainable, and accessible mapping platform.
+Specifically, it explores [Tangram](https://mapzen.com/products/tangram/), an open-source renderer that allows intricate control over the design of web-based interactive maps.
 Mapzen supplies some helpful introductory examples, linked below.

 #### Resources